Give Me Five - FAQs

 We are calling for an additional £5 per week paid by the Scottish Government to ‘top-up’ child benefit to help support families, and lift children out of poverty.
 As a coalition of third sector, civil society and faith groups, we believe that poverty can be solved.

 Tackling poverty is good for us all.
-It helps children take advantage of all the opportunities available to them, and topping up child benefit by just £5 a week for every child could lift 30, 000 children out of poverty in Scotland.
+It helps children take advantage of all the opportunities available to them, and topping up child benefit by just £5 a week for every child could lift tens of thousands of children out of poverty in Scotland.

 Why is it needed?

 One in four children in Scotland live in poverty.
-70% of those children live in working families.
+Over 60% of those children live in working families.

 For many families the cost of living is rising faster than their incomes.
 Increasing child benefit would boost family incomes and improve children’s life chances.